IsaacWoods/poplar/README.md

 [The website](https://isaacwoods.github.io/pebble) also hosts some other useful resources.

 ## Building and running
-**Pebble requires a nightly Rust toolchain, the `rust-src` component (`rustup component add rust-src`), and a working QEMU installation to be installed.
-To compile userspace programs, you'll need a custom Rust toolchain for now as well.**
+**Operating systems tend to be complex to build and run.
+We've tried to make this as simple as we can, but if you encounter problems or have suggestions to make it easier, feel free to file an issue :)**

+### Getting the source
 Firstly, clone the repository and fetch the submodules:
 ```
 git clone https://github.com/IsaacWoods/pebble.git
 git submodule update --init --recursive
 ```

+### Things you'll need
+- A nightly Rust toolchain
+- The `rust-src` component (install with `rustup component add rust-src`)
+- A working QEMU installation (one that provides `qemu-system-{arch}`)

+To compile userspace programs, you'll need to build a custom Rust toolchain (hopefully just for now):
+- Clone [`IsaacWoods/rust`](https://github.com/IsaacWoods/rust/tree/pebble) and checkout the `pebble` branch
+- (Optional) rebase against `rust-lang/rust` to get the latest chages
+- Copy `isaacs_config.toml` to `config.toml` (or use your own)
+- Run `./x.py build -i library/std` to build a stage-1 compiler and `libstd`
+- Create a toolchain with `rustup toolchain link pebble build/{host triple}/stage1` (e.g. `rustup toolchain link pebble build/x86_64-unknown-linux-gnu/stage1`)

+### Using `butler` to build and run projects
 This repository includes a build tool, `butler`, to simplify building and running Pebble.
 It is configured as a Cargo alias, `cargo bu`, to make it easy to access.

 Running `cargo bu` will build a standard Pebble distribution and run it in QEMU.
 See `cargo bu -- --help` for how to do more elaborate things with it, including a list of projects.

-To compile userspace programs, you'll need our custom Rust toolchain:
-- Clone [`IsaacWoods/rust`](https://github.com/IsaacWoods/rust) and checkout the `pebble` branch
-- (Optional) rebase against `rust-lang/rust` to get the latest chages
-- Copy `isaacs_config.toml` to `config.toml` (or use your own)
-- Run `./x.py build -i library/std` to build a stage-1 compiler and `libstd`
-- Create a toolchain with `rustup toolchain link pebble build/{host triple}/stage1` (e.g. `rustup toolchain link pebble build/x86_64-unknown-linux-gnu/stage1` on Linux)

 ## Contributing
 You are very welcome to contribute to Pebble!
 Have a look at the issue tracker, or come hang out in the Gitter room